 The Silver account costs £9.95 a month and includes European travel insurance for the account holder and his or her partner, AA breakdown cover and mobile phone insurance.

-costs £17 a month and includes worldwide travel insurance for the account holder and his or her partner, AA breakdown cover including Relay and Home Start, mobile phone insurance and Sentinel® card protection.
+The Platinum account costs £17 a month and includes worldwide travel insurance for the account holder and his or her partner, AA breakdown cover including Relay and Home Start, mobile phone insurance and Sentinel® card protection.